Overview

 Where it falls short

 The automatic scene selection is Zebracat’s most visible weakness.
-When input is specific and concrete — a product walkthrough, a step-by-step tutorial, a news summary — the system tends to find reasonable visual matches.
-When input is abstract, metaphorical, or requires contextual interpretation, the footage choices can feel disconnected from the script.
-The result is occasionally awkward rather than polished.
+When input is specific and concrete the system finds reasonable visual matches; when input is abstract or requires contextual interpretation, the footage choices can feel disconnected from the script, and the result is occasionally awkward rather than polished.

 Fine-grained control over individual scenes is limited.
-If you want to replace a specific clip, adjust the timing of a cut, or reposition a caption element, the available controls may not go as deep as you need.
-Zebracat is designed for speed, not for the kind of iterative refinement that a dedicated video editor enables.
+If you want to replace a specific clip, adjust the timing of a cut, or reposition a caption element, the controls may not go as deep as you need.
+Zebracat is designed for speed, not the iterative refinement a dedicated video editor enables.

 The output format is optimized for short social video.
-If you need a three-minute explainer, a product demo with precise pacing, or anything that requires careful editorial judgment over a longer duration, the tool will start to show its constraints.
+If you need a three-minute explainer, a product demo with precise pacing, or anything requiring careful editorial judgment over a longer duration, the tool starts to show its constraints.

 Who it’s for